carlosmoliv/travel-package-proposal/README.md

 - **I'll update here soon.**

+## ::page_facing_up: Documentation

+- You can access the Swagger documentation at http://localhost:3000/api.

 ## :shipit: Contributing

 If you would like to contribute to the project, please follow these steps: